pagnani/PlmDCA.jl/README.md

 ...)` and `plmdcasym(filename::String,...)` (resp. the asymmetric and symmetric coupling version of the algorithm).
 Empirically it turns out that the asymmetric version is faster and more accurate.
-This function take as input the name of a (possibly zipped) multiple sequence
+This function take as input the name of a (possibly zipped) multiple sequence.

+We also provide another function `mutualinfo(filename::String,...)` to compute the mutual information score.

 There are a number of possible algorithmic strategies for the optimization problem.
 As long as local gradient-based optimization is